Kuniaki Koiso: Later career

-Koiso was an ardent supporter of State Shintoism along with Heisuke Yanagawa, who directed the Government Imperial Aid Association.
+Koiso was an ardent supporter of State Shinto along with Heisuke Yanagawa, who directed the Government Imperial Aid Association.
 He restored the ancient sacred rites in the Sukumo river, near Hakone, the "Preliminary Misogi Rite".

 After the end of World War II, Koiso was arrested by the Allied occupation powers and tried by the International Military Tribunal for the Far East for war crimes.
 Upon conviction as a Class-A war criminal on counts 1, 27, 29, 31, 32 and 55, he was given a sentence of life imprisonment.
 The Tribunal specifically cited Koiso's decisive role in starting the wars against China and the Allies.
 "Furthermore, despite the fact that Kuniaki Koiso was not directly responsible for the war crimes committed by the Japanese Army, he took no measures to prevent them or to punish the perpetrators when, as Prime Minister, it was within his power to do so."
 Koiso died of esophageal cancer in Sugamo Prison in 1950.
 His grave is at the Aoyama Cemetery in central Tokyo.